 The RTVE Symphony Orchestra (Orquesta Sinfónica de Radio Televisión Española), also known as the Spanish Radio and Television Symphony Orchestra is a Spanish radio orchestra servicing RTVE, the Spanish national broadcasting network.
 The Orchestra is based at the Teatro Monumental in Madrid, Spain.

 Arabella Miho Steinbacher (born in Munich on 14 November 1981) is a German classical violinist.
 She is the daughter of a German father and a Japanese mother.
 When she was three, her mother read that a German violin teacher had recently returned from Japan after studying the Suzuki method.
-Steinbacher was started on violin lessons at that time.
-When she was nine years old, she was enrolled at the Munich College of Music and mentored by Ana Chumachenco.
+Steinbacher started violin lessons at that time.
+When she was nine, she was enrolled at the Munich College of Music and mentored by Ana Chumachenco.

-Steinbacher came into contact with Ivry Gitlis, and took part in master classes by Dorothy DeLay and Kurt Sassmannshaus in Aspen, Colorado.
+Steinbacher came into contact with Ivry Gitlis and participated in master classes by Dorothy DeLay and Kurt Sassmannshaus in Aspen, Colorado.
 She won several important prizes (the Joseph Joachim International Violin Competition in Hanover), and a grant from the Free State of Bavaria in 2001, then became a student of Anne-Sophie Mutter’s Freundeskreis (“Circle of friends”).